Skip to main content

 Locked match-score breakdown

 Full factor-by-factor breakdowns are a Sub-Hub Pro feature.
-See why a bid matched your trade, service area, project size, scope profile, and certifications before your team spends time pricing it.
+See why a bid matched your trade, service area, project size, scope profile, certifications, and comparable award history where it is available before your team spends time pricing it.

 High match